Scones have a delicious fluffy texture to it. Using butter will give the scones a buttery flavour. Nice to have with

 - Rolling pin

-- Measure 450ml flour and 100g butter, then place in mixing bowl.
+- Measure 450ml flour and 100g butter.
 Cut butter into small pieces.
+Put in a large then mixing bowl.

 - Rub the flour and butter together using your fingertips, until form into crumbs.
 This takes around 20 to 30 minutes.
 Crumbs will be a light yellow colour, without lumps of butter.

 - Measure 100g castor sugar and 50g sultanas or mixed fruits.
-Add ingredients to crumbs in a bowl.
+Add ingredients to the bowl with crumbs.
 Mix all ingredients together.

 - Add milk to crumb mixture, a little at a time, using a round-bladed knife.
-Mix with the knife while adding milk, until the crumb mixture sticks together to form a dough when the crumbs will stick together.
+Mix with the knife while adding milk, until the crumb mixture sticks together to form a dough.
+When the crumbs have formed into a dough stop adding milk.

 - Turn the dough onto a lightly floured surface.
 Gently bring the dough together with your hands and lightly squeeze into a dome.
 Then flatten the dough with your hand into a thickness of about 1½ inches.

 - Cut out the scones using a round pastry cutter.
 Dip the pastry cutter in flour, then cut out the scones.
-Flouring the pastry cutter will prevent the scones sticking to it.
+Flouring the pastry cutter will prevent the scones from sticking to it.
 Place the scones on the prepared baking tray.
 Brush the tops of the scones with a little milk or beaten egg (NB: Beaten egg will give the scones a stronger golden brown colour when baked).

 - Bake in the oven for about 20 to 30 minutes until the top of scones are a golden brown colour.
 (NB: If baking in a preheated oven the scones will be ready in 15 to 20 minutes.

 - When scones are baked take them out of the oven and turn scones onto a wire cooling rack to cool.